Look what they’ve done to my song, ma

 Not much has been heard of Andrew Loog Oldham since the Sixties.
 He has been living in Bogota, in Colombia, for the past decade or so.
 But here he is again, a revenant, back to feed at the rock & roll trough.
 Next, I daresay, he’ll be suing the Stones for royalties on the spelling of their own name.
 The “g” in Rolling must be worth many millions.
 Truly, rock & roll will never die.
 Neither will copyright abuse, nor lawyers and opportunists ready to grow fat off it. ★

-Shortly after this piece was published I received an e-mail from Bogota.
-It was Andrew Loog Oldham thanking me for the suggestion in the final paragraph.
+Shortly after this piece was published I received an e-mail, dateline Bogota.
+It was from Andrew Loog Oldham thanking me for the suggestion in the final paragraph above.
 In a later message he pointed out that his autobiography—Stoned—was due to appear towards the end of the year.
 (Stoned was followed by two subsequent volumes, 2Stoned, in 2001, and Rolling Stoned in 2011.)
 In relation to the sampled version of “The Last Time”, Allen Klein’s company ABKCO was eventually awarded the song-writing royalties.
 Meanwhile, in late 1999, The Verve broke up.
 Strangely, though, no offer has been forthcoming for my rare vinyl recording of the Andrew Loog Oldham Orchestra LP.